Frequently Asked Questions

 How are counselors screened and trained?

 The counselors are all screened, hired, and trained by the camp directors, and paid directly through the camp.
 We expect the majority to be Canisius College undergraduate students.
 Preference will be given to students who have had prior experience with the camp, science education, or science majors.
-A small number of high school interns may also work with the camp.
+High school interns (previous campers) also work with the camp.

 What are the enrollment statistics?